 - Jack Denton’s Villa Aviana means “house of birds” – the concept was based on the iconic See Rock City Birdhouse.

 - Matthew Dutton‘s Maloria, Mother of the Wild installed in August 2016 adds a woodland, fairytale presence to the Gardens.

-- Children’s Hospital at Erlanger – Last year, SRC gifted $300,000 to the new Children’s Hospital at Erlanger Medical Center to design a secret garden tree house that will be located on the second floor of the new building.
-It will be an area where patients and families can connect, engage and enjoy an inspiring outdoor experience.
+- Children’s Hospital at Erlanger – In 2017, SRC gifted $300,000 to the new Children’s Hospital at Erlanger Medical Center to design a secret garden tree house located on the second floor of the new building.
+It’s an area where patients and families can connect, engage and enjoy an inspiring outdoor experience.